 - Within the web interface, click the Jobs menu item.
 Locate the job within the list.
-The job is named "RAFW_env_cell_*", where the asterisk represents the word "execute", "import", or "compare".
+The job is named "RAFW_env_cell_*", where the asterisk represents the word execute, import, or compare.

 default for AIX or Linux is

 /tmp/RAFW.
 If the value on the framework server differs from the value of the RAFW_HOME_PATH entry, a problem might occur in creating the required directories on the VSPs.

-This section describes the workings of the Import script package
+This section describes the workings of the Import script package.

 The Import script package completes the following steps: